StefanoChiodino/today-stefano-learned/content/posts/forestry-io.md

 title: Forestry.io

 ---
-A reader of [my post on how I use Hugo]({{< relref "post/2016/05/21/hugo-host-and-deployment.md" >}}) pointed out in the comments that it's now possible to write online Hugo posts from {{< exLink "Forestry.io" "https://forestry.io" >}}.
+A reader of [my post on how I use Hugo](/posts/hugo-write-deploy-host) pointed out in the comments that it's now possible to write online Hugo posts from [Forestry.io](https://forestry.io).
 I've been playing with it and I'm currently using it to write this very post.

 As far as writing online goes it's a big improvement over scribe.io.
 I'm just not sure that's enough to make me switch to online writing.